Python-PyQt/PyQt6-Docs/docs/gotchas.rst

 ----------------------

-PyQt6 (actually SIP) represents ``void *`` values as objects of type :sip:ref:`sip.voidptr`.
+PyQt6 (actually SIP) represents ``void *`` values as objects of type :py:class:`~PyQt6.sip.voidptr`.
 Such values are often used to pass the addresses of external objects between different Python modules.
-To make this easier, a Python integer (or anything that Python can convert to an integer) can be used whenever a :sip:ref:`sip.voidptr` is expected.
+To make this easier, a Python integer (or anything that Python can convert to an integer) can be used whenever a :py:class:`~PyQt6.sip.voidptr` is expected.

-A :sip:ref:`sip.voidptr` may be converted to a Python integer by using the ``int()`` builtin function.
+A :py:class:`~PyQt6.sip.voidptr` may be converted to a Python integer by using the :py:func:`int` builtin function.

-A :sip:ref:`sip.voidptr` may be converted to a Python string by using its :meth:`~sip.voidptr.asstring` method.
-The :meth:`~sip.voidptr.asstring` method takes an optional integer argument which is the length of the data in bytes.
+A :py:class:`~PyQt6.sip.voidptr` may be converted to a Python string by using its :py:meth:`~PyQt6.sip.voidptr.asstring` method.
+The :py:meth:`~PyQt6.sip.voidptr.asstring` method takes an optional integer argument which is the length of the data in bytes.

-A :sip:ref:`sip.voidptr` may also be given a size (ie. the size of the block of memory that is pointed to) by calling its :meth:`~sip.voidptr.setsize` method.
-If it has a size then it is also able to support Python's buffer protocol and behaves like a Python ``memoryview`` object so that the block of memory can be treated as a mutable list of bytes.
-It also means that the Python :sip:ref:`struct` module can be used to unpack and pack binary data structures in memory, memory mapped files or shared memory.
+A :py:class:`~PyQt6.sip.voidptr` may also be given a size (i.e. the size of the block of memory that is pointed to) by calling its :py:meth:`~PyQt6.sip.voidptr.setsize` method.
+If it has a size then it is also able to support Python's buffer protocol and behaves like a Python :py:class:`memoryview` object so that the block of memory can be treated as a mutable list of bytes.
+It also means that the Python :py:mod:`struct` module can be used to unpack and pack binary data structures in memory, memory mapped files or shared memory.